-Use rates for Commit® when applied alone, in tank mix, or in sequential applications are given in Table 2.
-Refer to Crop-specific Information for additional rate information.
-Use rates of this product may vary by soil texture and organic matter.
-Soil texture groupings used in this label are coarse (sand, loamy sand, sandy loam), medium (silt, silt loam, loam, sandy clay loam), and fine (sandy clay, silty clay, silty clay loam, clay loam, and clay).
-DO NOT apply to sand-textured soil with less than 3% organic matter (as determined by soil tests, if not known) where depth to groundwater is 30 feet or less.
-When use rates are expressed in ranges, use the lower rates for more coarsely textured soils lower in organic matter; use the higher rate for more finely textured soils high in organic matter.
+Application rates of Outlook vary by soil texture and organic matter.
+Soil texture groups used in this label are coarse (sand, loamy sand, sandy loam), medium (silt, silt loam, loam, sandy clay loam), and fine (sandy clay, silty clay, silty clay loam, clay loam, and clay).

+DO NOT apply on coarse soils classified as sand (does not include loamy sand or sandy loam) with less than 3% organic matter (as determined by soil tests, if not known), and where depth to groundwater is 30 feet or less.
+When use rates are expressed in ranges, use the lower rate for more coarsely textured soils lower in organic matter; use the higher rate for more finely textured soils high in organic matter.